EvaluationContext/daxlib-docs/_mydocs/contribute/fork-daxlib.md

 next_reading:   true
 ---

-A DAX library is a collection of DAX user-defined functions (UDFs) authored in TMDL format, along with metadata (such as library name, version, author, etc.) and optional files like a README or an icon.
-Development takes place in the [DaxLib GitHub repository](https://github.com/daxlib/daxlib/), where users can propose new libraries by submitting a pull request (PR).
-Once the pull request is approved, the library is automatically packaged as a ZIP file and published on [daxlib.org](https://daxlib.org/), making it available for browsing, installation, and use.

-You can follow these steps to add a new package to DAX Lib:
+For small libraries (a few functions), you can follow these steps to add a new package to DAX Lib:

 1. **Fork** the DAX Lib repository [https://github.com/daxlib/daxlib/fork](https://github.com/daxlib/daxlib/fork).